 Coverage under the EHP Medical, Dental and Vision Plans begins the first day of the month following your date of hire, if you are benefits eligible and you complete the online enrollment process within 30 days from your first day of work.
 Short Term Disability coverage begins the first day of the month following your date of hire, or after you complete any employment probationary period that applies to you, whichever is later.
 To be eligible, you must be a full-time employee who is regularly scheduled to work at least 30 hours per week, or a part-time employee who is regularly scheduled to work at least 20 hours per week, and you must be in a unit of employees represented by Local 1199E.
-You are not eligible if you are classified by your employer as a temporary employee or if you are included in a unit of employees covered by a collective bargaining agreement that does not expressly provide for participation in the Plans.
 If you do not complete the online enrollment process within 30 days from your first day of work, you will not have coverage (other than Short Term Disability) until the next annual open enrollment unless you have a family status change or qualify for Special Enrollment as explained in the Special Enrollment Rights for EHP Medical, Dental and Vision Coverage section.